DachiChang/helm-simple-web/README.md

 # How to use simple-web helm chart

-use [simple-web](https://artifacthub.io/packages/helm/simple-web/simple-web) helm chart to install all web base application
+Use [simple-web](https://artifacthub.io/packages/helm/simple-web/simple-web) helm chart to install all web base application

 ## Prepare